PaulskPt/ESP32-S3-Box_MSFS2020_GPSout_GPRMC_and_GPGGA/README.md

 This version was only possible since @Danh (Discord > Adafruit) on October 27, 2022, solved a bug in CircuitPython V8.0.0-beta.3, because it did crash the ESP32-S3-BOX as soon as the wifi.radio.connect() was called.
 Version 2 has the following additions:
-- date & time synchronization from Adafruit IO Time Serviect.
+- date & time synchronization from Adafruit IO Time Service.
   The script connects automatically to the WiFi Access Point of your choice (set the ```ssid``` and ```password``` in file ```.env``` (do the same in file ```secrets.py``` for backup situations).
 When a WiFi connection has been established, the script, at intervals (set in function loop() by local variable: ```interval_t```.
 The value of this variable defaults to 600 seconds or 10 minutes), gets from ```Adafruit IO Time Service``` the date & time.
 Then the internal Realtime Clock (RTC) will be synchronized to the received date & time.
 Note that one needs to set the values for the keys ```aio_username``` and ```aio_key``` in file ```secrets.py```.
 - Implementation of display touch.
 This is still in development.
 The idea is to 'jump' to a settings menu after a touch event has been reecognized.
   In this moment are added the functions: ```clr_touch(), ck_touch() and menu_touch()```.
 At the start of the script just after the creation of the touch type object (tt) a call is being made to clr_touch() to empty touch events that could have been active at the start of the script.
 Then, in every iteration in ```loop()``` also a call has made to clr_touch() when the global flag ```tt_touched``` is True.